THE FLASHPACKER

 >>> None of these places take your fancy?
 Discover other great accommodation choices in Rotterdam .

-If you’ve enjoyed this article, take a look at my other Netherlands guides:
+I hope my guide helps you have the best day in Rotterdam.
+If you’ve enjoyed this article, take a look at my other Netherlands articles:

 • 7 Best Things to Do on a Day Trip to Delft